Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

 A few I keep coming back to:

-- Bernalillo County went further — Ordinance No. 2017-13 covers source of income, sexual orientation, gender identity, and gender expression, including in the unincorporated parts of the county that city ordinances don't reach.
+- Bernalillo County went further — in 2022 legislation amended Chapter 44 of the Bernalillo County Code (specifically Article II) which covers source of income, sexual orientation, gender identity, and gender expression, including in the unincorporated parts of the county that city ordinances don't reach.

 - Las Cruces added source of income.